MicrosoftDocs/azure-aks-docs/articles/aks/secure-container-access.md

 In the same way that you should grant users or groups the minimum privileges required, you should also limit containers to only necessary actions and processes.
 To minimize the risk of attack, avoid configuring applications and containers that require escalated privileges or root access.

-You can use built-in Kubernetes *pod security contexts* to define additional permissions, such as the user or group to run as, the Linux capabilities to expose, or setting `allowPrivilegeEscalation: false` in the pod manifest.
+You can use built-in Kubernetes *pod security contexts* to define more permissions, such as the user or group to run as, the Linux capabilities to expose, or setting `allowPrivilegeEscalation: false` in the pod manifest.
 For more best practices, see [Secure pod access to resources][pod-security-contexts].

 For even more granular control of container actions, you can use built-in Linux security features such as *AppArmor* and *seccomp*.